NiklasEdvall/audiogram_plots/README.md

 # audiogram_plots

-Use R and the ggplot package to create mean (+/- SEM or SD) audiogram plots data in CSV/Excel format.
+Use R and the ggplot package to create mean (+/- SEM or SD) audiogram plots from data in CSV/Excel format.
 Pure tone threshold (PTT) audiograms with or without Uncomfortable Loudness Levels (UCL) for Left/Right ears combined or for groups with L/R ears split.

 Variables for text-size, linewidth, etc. are specified to make it easy to keep appearance same for all plots.